Marketing

 1. Design an event website or landing page

-You need a registration page for any type of event.
+No matter which event type you plan to host, you need a registration page.
 The format might vary depending on the type of event.
-Every landing page should contain:
+Every landing page should contain event details like:

 • The date and location